2008 Mauritanian coup d'état: November–December

 The first regular session of Parliament since the coup began on November 10; the main purpose of this session was to pass the budget for 2009.
 About 30 deputies who opposed the coup, including Boulkheir, the President of the National Assembly, boycotted the session.
-Elarbi Ould Jedeine, the vice-president of the National Assembly, presided over the session, while expressing regret regarding Boulkheir's boycott.
+Elarbi Ould Jedeine, the Vice-president of the National Assembly, presided over the session, while expressing regret regarding Boulkheir's boycott.
 Senators opposing the coup participated in the session.
 Ousted President Abdallahi was taken from Nouakchott to his home village of Lemden on November 13.
 According to the government, Abdallahi agreed to leave politics, but Abdallahi held a news conference on November 13 in which he said that he "did not make any promises with them".
 He also said that being moved to Lemden was meaningless because he "remain[ed] a president under house arrest".

 Upon the expiration of the EU's one-month deadline on November 20, the EU announced that, because "the junta's proposals have been deemed insufficient by the international community, EU member states will examine, based on the proposals of the European Commission, appropriate measures".
 It viewed Abdallahi's transfer to Lemden was a positive step, but said that it was inadequate because Abdallahi remained under house arrest.
 Mauritanian Minister of Communication Mohammed Ould Moine said that the situation was "a purely Mauritanian matter" which "won't be solved in Washington, Paris or Addis Ababa", and he stressed that "no-one, and I mean no-one, has the right to make decisions for my country".
 Also on November 20, Abdallahi said in an interview that "once the coup is thwarted" he would "be open to all dialogue to discuss the future of the democratic institutions of the country in the framework of the constitution and the laws of the country".

 After it was reported on December 12 that the junta planned to release Abdallahi from house arrest by December 24, the FNDD said on December 14 that anything less than Abdallahi's restoration to the presidency was insufficient.
-In an interview published on December 20, Abdallahi said that he would not take part in the national consultation meeting planned for December 27, despite being invited by the junta, as he felt his participation would "legitimise the coup d'etat".
+In an interview published on December 20, Abdallahi said that he would not take part in the national consultation meeting planned for December 27, despite being invited by the junta, as he felt his participation would "legitimize the coup d'etat".
 Abdallahi was taken out of Lemden by security forces in the early hours of December 21, driven to Nouakchott, and then released on the same day.

 The national consultative meeting began on December 27.
-Abdul Aziz said that this would be an entirely free and open process.
+Abdel Aziz said that this would be an entirely free and open process.
 The meeting was planned to consider an election date, constitutional amendments, and the role of the army.
 Diplomats from 70 countries were present.
 Abdallahi and the FNDD boycotted the meeting, although FNDD President Boijel Ould Houmeid said on December 26 that his coalition had received no invitation.